Shanti (TV series)

-Shanti - Ek Aurat Ki Kahani is an Indian television series that aired on DD National in 1994.
+Shanti - Ek Ghar Ki Kahani (transl.
+Peace - Story of a Home) is an Indian television series that aired on DD National in 1994.
 The series stars Mandira Bedi as Shanti.

 Plot

 Every character has a past and has something hidden, it all gets revealed when Shanti, an aspiring journalist hoping to write the biographies of Kamesh and Raj, arrives.
-The duo they only approve of a movie when it is appreciated by the servants of the house and tell of how they went from rags to riches.
+The duo only approve of a movie when it is appreciated by the servants of the house and tell of how they went from rags to riches.